RELATES TO: KRS 315.010, 315.020, 315.030, 315.121

 (d) Parenteral drug compatibility; and

 Section 4.
 Drug Distribution and Control.
 (1) General.
-The institutional pharmacy shall be responsible for the procurement, distribution and control of all drugs and parenteral solutions used within the institution.
-Policies and procedures governing these functions shall be developed by the pharmacist with input from other involved hospital or other organized health care facility staff (e.g., nurses) and committees (e.g., pharmacy and therapeutics committee and patient care committee).
+The institutional pharmacy shall be responsible for the procurement, distribution, and control of all drugs and parenteral solutions used within the institution.
+Policies and procedures governing these functions shall be developed by the pharmacist with input from other involved hospital or other organized health care facility staff (for example, nurses) and committees (for example, pharmacy and therapeutics committee and patient care committee).

 (2) Dispensing.
-The pharmacist shall dispense medications only on the order of a licensed practitioner.
+The pharmacist shall dispense medications only on the order of a licensed medical practitioner.

 (3) Prescriber's order.
 The pharmacist shall review the medication order within a reasonable amount of time.